aschmiedeke/gbtdocs/docs/source/how-tos/infrastructure/remote-connection.rst

         .. image:: images/RemoteInstructions_Screenshot3.png

-        Select File > New Connection, type in ``localhost:n``, and type in your VNC password.
+        Select File > New Connection, type in ``localhost:590n``, and type in your VNC password.
 The VNC Viewer window to titania will now appear.
-In this window you can start astrid and cleo, open xterm, etc.
+In this window you can start astrid and cleo, open xterm, etc. Alternatively you can open Finder, type Cmd+K or click `Go` in the top bar and select `Connect to Server...` at the very bottom of the drop-down menu.
+Enter `vnc:localhost:590n` in the new window and click "Connect".

 .. tab:: Linux